paulpadian/verve/README.md

 ## Objective:
 Update a client's website to provide a clean and approachable user experience.
 Allow client to readily edit and post new data to the website.
-Condense existing data into a structured format.
+Allow the client to add, edit and remove users from product.
+Condense existing data and routes into a structured format.
+Integrate rendered views to increase, track and improve engagement.

 Wire Frames: